 Musically, in addition to home-studio mixing, recording and some planned live video broadcasting, I’m working on a ”DJ Tribute” mixtrack series featuring my treatment of various DJ performance styles, tracks, samples and mixmasters that have been key inspirations over the years.

-Speaking of which, I’m like a kid in a candy store with my elaborate new home-studio Digital DJ Workstation, featuring cutting-edge gear and software from top companies in the industry along with an ever-growing, massive library of material.
+Speaking of which, I’m like a kid in a candy store in my home studio – with cutting-edge gear and software from top companies in the industry, along with an ever-growing, massive library of material.
 The evolution of music in just my lifetime is staggering, and I’m incredibly lucky and thrilled to have been a part of those early discussions with Pioneer and other key manufacturers while a music trade magazine publisher, advocating for exactly what we are witnessing now with emerging new production and performance technologies.

-My thought here is to share my music, artwork and various other creations, together with a series of tips and insights I have gained into DJing, the music industry, web development, etc., some stories (fact and fiction), and probably a few heavily opinionated rants, which I prefer to call “observations.”
+My thought here at DaleLafayette.com is to share my music, artwork, webwork and various other creations — together with a series of tips and insights into DJing, the music industry and the web, along with a few stories and maybe a couple of heavily opinionated rants… which I prefer to call “observations.”

 Finally, a true story:

-This super hot girlfriend (let’s call her “Lisa”) once dumped me, saying in parting that I was “ineffectual.”
+This super hot girlfriend once dumped me, saying in parting that I was “ineffectual.”
 It crushed me for about a week.
-A few years later, she showed up on New Year’s Eve at a popular North Oakland club I worked at called King’s X, grabbed up and passed out a bunch of my cards, bragging all night that I used to be her boyfriend.
-She capped things off by dancin’ dirty on a bar table right in front of the DJ booth at midnight.
+A few years later, she showed up on New Year’s Eve at a popular North Oakland club I regularly DJ’d.
+After a few drinks, she grabbed up and passed out a bunch of my cards, droppin’ a dime that I used to be her boyfriend.
+She capped it off by dancin’ dirty on a bar table in front of the DJ booth at midnight.